sindresorhus/electron-better-ipc/readme.md

 #### data

-Type: `any`
+Type: `unknown`

-Data to send to the receiver.
+The data to send to the receiver.

 ### ipcMain.answerRenderer(channel, callback)